Dick Davis (running back): Professional career

 Davis was selected by the Cleveland Browns in the 12th round, with the 306th overall pick, of the 1969 NFL/AFL draft.
 On September 27, 1969, he was demoted to the Browns' taxi squad after the team activated running back Charles Leigh.
 Davis did not appear in any games for the Browns during the 1969 season.
+He did play for the Browns' farm team, the Jersey Jays of the Continental Football League, in 1969.
+He rushed 57 times for 92 yards and one touchdown while also catching one touchdown for the Jays.

 Davis signed with the Denver Broncos on February 12, 1970.
 Head coach Lou Saban said that the Broncos had been interested in Davis since his college career at Nebraska.
 He played in two games for the Broncos during the 1970 season but did not record any statistics.
 On October 24, 1970, it was reported that Davis had been waived so that the Broncos could activate Clem Turner.

 On November 25, 1970, it was reported that Davis had signed with the New Orleans Saints.
 He played in four games, starting two, for the Saints during the 1970 season, rushing 27 times for 94 yards while also catching four passes for 29 yards.
 In July 1971, he was fined by the Saints for failing to report to training camp.
 A spokesperson for the Saints said that Davis had indicated that he may try to play in the Canadian Football League.
 Davis was released by the Saints later in 1971.